ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex2_PIM.md

 11. In the **Additional security verification** window that appears, under **How should we contact you?**, leave the value set to **Authentication phone**.
 Select your country or region, and then in the field next to it, enter your phone number (xxx-xxx-xxxx).
 Select **Next**.

-12.In the **Additional security verification** window, under **We've sent a text message to your phone**, retrieve the verification code from the text sent to your phone and enter it here, then select **Verify**.
+12. In the **Additional security verification** window, under **We've sent a text message to your phone**, retrieve the verification code from the text sent to your phone and enter it here, then select **Verify**.

 13. Once verification is complete, select **Done**.